ratbag98/PySquaredle/README.md

 ## Roadmap

-* [x] Handle gaps in the square.
-Presentation-side.
-* [x] Handle gaps:  download logic needs an overhaul
 * [ ] Optionally separate results for "common" vs "uncommon" words (struggling to find appropriate wordlists or to decrypt Squaredle's lists)
 * [ ] Keep word list up to date (see above)